 System Learning Resource Teachers are assigned to support classroom teachers meet the needs of specialized populations of students.
 In Grand Erie System Learning Resource Teachers support students with Learning Disabilities, Intellectual Disabilities, Autism, and students who are Deaf/Hard-of-Hearing.
+Itinerant Teachers support classroom teachers to enhance their programming in the areas of Differentiation and Early Years/Self-Regulation.
+Itinerant teachers work with teachers and students.
+In the 2019-20 school year, there will be no system learning resource teacher or itinerant teacher positions.
+Teacher technicians will support students with assistive technology and students that are deaf or hard of hearing.

-Lead Educational Assistants
+• Lead Educational Assistants

 Lead Educational Assistants are assigned to support programming for classroom teachers and educational assistants to meet the needs of specialized populations of students.
 Their support is generally working directly with students, but sometimes the Lead EA will support staff members through modelling and coaching supports that may best meet the needs of a student.
-In Grand Erie Lead Educational Assistants support students who have Specialized Equipment Amount (SEA) technology, students with Autism, and students with complex special education needs.
+In Grand Erie Lead Educational Assistants support students who have Specialized Equipment Amount (SEA) technology, students with Autism, and students with complex special education needs